ogghst/grownode/docs/workflow.md

 ### Prebuilt leaves

-You can use the prebuilt leaves under `components/grownode/leaves` folder.
+You can use the prebuilt leaves under [leaves](reference/leaves_list) or browsing the github `components/grownode/leaves` folder.
 Every leaf has his own header file you can use to understand how to use it.

 Basic leaves as per today: